theGDM/Youtube-Playlist-Analyzer/README.md

   while other can only process at max 500 videos at a time.
 - With the help of this project a user can get all the information like, playlist name, total videos, total views, title and duration of each and every video of that particular playlist.
+- Also user can sort the playlist's data in ascending/descending order of the video's title or increasing/decreasing order of the video's duration.
 - After processing the whole playlist it will generate the information in PDF format
 - User has the options to change fonts and images as per his/her need.